ahouchens/ahouchens.github.io/static/media/resume.bcc22fa0.md

 #### Chief Technology Officer

-- Work with all of the leadership to maintain strategic alignment with the company's mission and priorities.
+- Collaborate with all of leadership to maintain strategic alignment with the company's mission and priorities.
 - Establish, communicate and set the vision for the underlying technology strategy and competitive differentiation.
 - Empower, recruit and retain quality engineering talent according to company principles.
 - Code and develop system architecture for the entire suite of Grevera product offerings.